Ossie Blanco

-Oswaldo Carlos Blanco Díaz (born September 8, 1945) is a former Major League Baseball first baseman.
+Oswaldo Carlos Blanco Díaz (September 8, 1945 – July 23, 2026) was a Venezuelan professional baseball first baseman.
+He played in Major League Baseball (MLB) for the Chicago White Sox and Cleveland Indians.
 He batted and threw right-handed.

+Biography

 Blanco posted a .196 batting average in 52 games for the Chicago White Sox in 1970 and the Cleveland Indians in 1974.
 He was traded along with José Ortiz by the White Sox to the Chicago Cubs for Dave Lemonds, Roe Skidmore and Pat Jacquez on November 30, 1970.

 In 2015, he was enshrined into the Venezuelan Baseball Hall of Fame and Museum.

+Blanco died on July 23, 2026, at the age of 80.